isabella232/SC_FarazBhojani/RW Depth Screencast.md

 This should look familiar.
 It’s almost exactly the same as the spotlightHighlight(image:mask:orientation:) filter you just wrote.
 The one difference is that this time you set the background image to be a greyscale version of the original image.
 This filter will show full color at the focal point based on the slider position and fade to grey from there.

 The function will take in the image, mask, and current device orientation.

 We will have two filtered images; one greyscale image, and another output image which uses the greyscale image and blurs it with the original.

+Let's use the Photo Effect Mono filter to create the grayscale image.

+Now let's apply the blending mask between the original image and the greyscale image, while using our depth mask we created previously to focus on applying the colour to a specific depth in our new image.

-Now we just create our final image and return it.
+Now we just generate our image to a cgImage, and then convert it into a UIImage and return it.

 ```
 func colorHighlight(image: CIImage, mask: CIImage, orientation: UIImageOrientation = .up) -> UIImage? {